 Year 2 Curriculum

-Welcome to Year 2!
+Welcome back to school Year 2!

 It is important to encourage your child to read at home at least 3 times per week to receive their regular reader stamp.
-Remember that reading any book is fantastic, not just your Phonics book.
+Remember that reading any book is fantastic, not just your Phonics or Fluency book.
 We would love to see these recorded in your reading records!

-Thank you for your support.
+Thank you for your continued support.

 Miss Macadam & Miss Searby